htuncer/machine-learning/projects/capstone/capstone_report.md

 Now, it is time to do inference on the video frames.
 I upload the previously trained model using tf.Graph().
 See [inference.ipynb]((https://github.com/htuncer/machine-learning/blob/master/projects/capstone/inference.ipynb)).
 When you run the prediction on the model, the output will be boxes that includes coordinates of an object in the form of [y_min, x_min, y_max, x_max].
 Keep in mind that the values of coordinates are normalized.
 For each box, you will see corresponding class value and confidence score for the prediction in classes and scores variables.

 The model detects 100 object at max, you can change the value in faster_rcnn_gpu.config file if you want it to be something different.
 There may be tens of output boxes that by and large show the borders of the same object.
-I find out tensorflow non max supression method to decrease the number of the boxes.
-However, depending on the number of output we would like to get from  non max supression and the value of iou_threshold, the number of false positives and false negatives changes
+I find out Tensorflow non max suppression method to decrease the number of the boxes.
+However, depending on the number of output we would like to get from  non max suppression and the value of iou_threshold, the number of false positives and false negatives changes

-For evaluation of my model, I use tensorflow object detection api and tensorboard.See [guideline](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/running_locally.md)
+For evaluation of my model, I use Tensorflow object detection api and Tensorboard.
+See [guideline](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/running_locally.md)
 All the steps and commands that I used are documented in [train.ipynb](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/train.ipynb) and [inference.ipynb](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/inference.ipynb)

 #### Implementing Object Classification Model